WHAT IS IT?

 HOW HAS IT EVOLVED?

-This version of the EIF has evolved since it was first adopted in 2010.
+This version of the EIF has evolved since it was first adopted in 2004 and then revised in 2010.
 Indeed, as the field of information technology has developed and new EU policies have emerged, the EIF needed an overall revision after six years of existence.
 The framework had to better react on emerging technological trends like open data and cloud computing.
 It also needed to be fully aligned with the most recent EU policy development.

 The framework adopted in 2017 has put more emphasis on how interoperability principles and models should be applied in practice by the European countries.
 For this reason, the number of recommendations has increased from 25 to 47.
 In addition, these have been made more specific in order to facilitate their implementation by the countries, with a stronger focus on openness and information management, data portability, interoperability governance, and integrated service delivery.